Skip to main content

 What is Niagara Falls?

-Officially there are three waterfall parts: American Falls, Bridal Veil Falls, and the Canadian Falls.
-From boat tours and aerial views you can see all three, they’re all close by.
-It’s surrounded by Niagara city, as well as a state park.
+Officially, there are three waterfall parts: American Falls, Bridal Veil Falls, and the Canadian Falls.
+From boat tours and aerial views, you can see all three (they’re all close by).
+Niagara Falls is surrounded by Niagara city, as well as a state park.

 How to Get to Niagara Falls